27

 Fixtures, players, results and live streams from every game at the 2026 Australian U20 Championships

-basketball.com.au is delivering the most comprehensive coverage of the 2026 Australian Under-20 Men’s and Women’s Basketball Championships, with every game, every player, and live streaming available throughout the tournament in Ballarat, Victoria, starting today.
+basketball.com.au is delivering the most comprehensive coverage of the 2026 Australian Under-20 Men’s and Women’s Basketball Championships, with every game, every player, and live streaming available throughout the tournament in Ballarat, Victoria this week.

 In partnership with KommunityTV (KTV), fans can watch every game live while accessing fixtures, results, statistics, and full player lists in one place.